Tyrn/wei/the-insider-en.typ

 his take-in and his payments to the clients.

-     It was not  economical  but rather  political quandaries that destroyed him - a new tax  law on Aegeia,  where his head office was, and  a couple of the  adroit auditors.
+     It was not  economical  but rather  political quandaries that destroyed him---a new tax  law on Aegeia,  where his head office was, and  a couple of the  adroit auditors.
 Rusby's assets were  arrested, his wife divorced  him scandalously, the  fund immediately  bankrupted  and Rusby  escaped to Gera, where he kept  insisting that, all this time, he  fulfilled his  obligations